Palestine–United Kingdom relations: Recognition of the State of Palestine

 In October 2014, the UK House of Commons passed a motion which called on the government to recognise Palestine as an independent state.
 Also in October 2014, the devolved government of Scotland called for recognition of Palestine as an independent state and for the UK to open an embassy there.
 Jeremy Corbyn, former Leader of the Opposition, is a longtime advocate for Palestinian causes and repeatedly pledged to recognise the country if elected.

 In January 2024 the Foreign Secretary, David Cameron indicated that the United Kingdom could formally recognise and establish diplomatic relations to a Palestinian state during the negotiations for a peace deal of the Gaza war.
 Palestinian Ambassador to the UK, Husam Zomlot remarked that it is the “first time a UK foreign secretary considers recognising the State of Palestine, bilaterally and in the UN, as a contribution to a peaceful solution rather than an outcome”.

 On 8 February 2024, then-Shadow Foreign Secretary David Lammy stated that a Labour government would consider unilaterally recognising a Palestinian state if they entered government in the 2024 general election.

-On 9 December 2024, prime minister Starmer announced the appointment of Sir Michael Barber as his special envoy for Palestinian economic affairs.
+On 9 December 2024, prime minister Starmer announced the appointment of Michael Barber as his special envoy for Palestinian economic affairs.
 On 29 July 2025, Starmer announced that the United Kingdom "will recognise Palestinian statehood in September ahead of the United Nations General Assembly unless the Israeli government takes substantive steps to end the appalling situation in Gaza, reaches a ceasefire, makes clear there will be no annexation in the West Bank, and commits to a long-term peace process that delivers a two-state solution".
 On the same day, Foreign Secretary David Lammy made a similar announcement at a UN conference on the implementation of the two-state solution.
 In response, Hamas praised the decision as "one of the fruits of October 7".
 This statement prompted criticism from Labour MPs and families of hostages, who called for a delay in recognition until all hostages are released.
 A September 2025 survey conducted by JL Partners concluded that nearly 90% of Britons oppose recognition of Palestine without conditions; however, a poll by YouGov the same day put support for recognition of Palestine at 44%, with 18% opposed.
 An earlier poll by Ipsos recorded a similar result of 44% in favour and 13% opposed.
 On 21 September 2025, the United Kingdom alongside Canada and Australia officially recognised the State of Palestine.
 Prime Minister Keir Starmer in a statement emphasized that the United Kingdom believes that "Hamas will have no role in the future of Palestine and reiterates [its] call for them to release the hostages immediately and unconditionally".